txquang2202/Image-Uploader/README.md

 ## Frontend

 ### Overview
-This repository contains the frontend application for [Project Name].
+This repository contains the frontend application for Image Uploader.
 It is built with Next.js and TypeScript.

 ### Getting Started
 1. **Installation**